 Maintaining Shared Projects

-It's probably a bit subtle but there has been a shift in my more recent projects (as of 2023) to be shared as full releases only.
+There has been a shift in my more recent projects (as of 2023) to be shared as full releases only.
 I do not want to release unfinished projects so I can fix them later.
 So unless otherwise specified, the projects you see are pretty much final.
 This also goes along with my sharing of "abandoned projects" on my test account.
-They're unfinished so I won't share them on my main account.
-Nevertheless, I think they have content some might find interesting, so to the test account they go.
+They're unfinished so I won't share them on my main account, but have content that is still worth something.

 One example is Truck Driving Challenge.
 To enable touchscreen mode, you are supposed to press a button in the menu.
 Too many users complained that there was no touchscreen mode (probably not seeing the button or reading the instuctions).
 I couldn't change the way the inputs were handled due to how integral they are to the driving code.
 Instead, there was an easy alternative - detect if the user tries to drive using touchscreen and enable it automatically.